 What does humanity want for itself?

-Both-And is a series of 5 books about our past, present and future, all of them written as a dialogue between retired tv-producer Cornelius Magnussen and lifestyle journalist Tenna E. Rasmussen.
+Both-And is a series of 5 books that came out 2005-2009.
+They are about our past, present and future, all of them written as a dialogue between retired tv-producer Cornelius Magnussen and lifestyle journalist Tenna E. Rasmussen.
 Their conversation lasts five days, each day with a theme of its own:

 - Wednesday: Where are we heading?